Slicer/Slicer/Docs/user_guide/getting_started.md

 :::

 If you double-clicked on the app and it doesn't launch, you can try this (in order):
-- verify execution rights of the app (Right click on the app > properties > executable as a program checked) or in terminal, in the app folder:
+- verify execution rights of the app (Right click on the app > properties > executable as a program checked) or in terminal with :

+    ls -la

+You should have something like "-rwx-r-xr-x" at the begining of the line of the executable.
+Sometimes certain unrar/unzip applications requires you to decompress the archive in sudo mode (in order to restore the rights scheme on the files of the archive).
+If you do not have execution rights you can add them with this command in a terminal

     chmod +x Slicer

-- launch the app from terminal :
+- then, launch the app from terminal :

     ./Slicer

-- if you get the "error: Failed to obtain launcher executable name !" message : move the app in your Software Home folder and double click on the app, it should launch.
+- if you still get the "error: Failed to obtain launcher executable name !" message, try to move the executable in your Software Home folder and double click on the app, it should launch.

 ## Using Slicer